lunalite/UITestLearning/README.md

 ## Updates
 ### 29 January 2018
 * Reorganized the directory into respective packages.
+* Added a ./run.sh file to make things simpler

 ### 24 January 2018
 * Used Gensim to create word embedding of the dataset